Influence of atomic modeling on electron capture and shaking processes: Results

-\textit{\rn{138}{La}}.
-This transition is the only one considered in the present study that is not allowed, being second forbidden unique.
-In this case, $C_{n\kappa}$ is not equal to unity and must be taken into account.
-All the measured values come from a single recent experiment [\onlinecite{Quarati16}].
-The situation is quite unclear as it depends on the capture probability ratio that is considered.
-For $P_L/P_K$, the BetaShape result is in remarkable accordance with the experimental value.
-It is the contrary for $P_M/P_K$, KLI results being in excellent agreement with a slight advantage for the FO approximation.
-For $P_M/P_L$, no theoretical prediction agrees with the measurement.
+This transition is of second forbidden unique nature, the only one studied in the present work.
+As for \rn{41}{Ca} decay, $C_{n\kappa}$ in Eq. (\ref{eq:C_nk}) is not equal to unity and must be taken into account.
+All the measured values come from a single recent experiment \cite{Quarati16}.
+Comparing with theoretical predictions, the situation is quite unclear.
+For the $P_L/P_K$ ratio, the BetaShape result is in remarkable accordance with the experimental value, with less than 0.1\% difference.
+However, KLI results is higher by 6\%.
+It is the contrary for the $P_M/P_K$ ratio, for which BetaShape result is lower by 6\% while KLI result is in excellent agreement with experiment, with 0.2\% difference.
+For the $P_M/P_L$ ratio, BetaShape and KLI results agree with each other but any model provides an accurate prediction, both being lower by $\sim$6\%.

-However, as underlined in [\onlinecite{Quarati16}] \rn{138}{La} decay seems to be sensitive to its particular nuclear structure and additional terms in $C_{n \kappa}$ might be necessary due to accidental cancellation of the dominant nuclear matrix element.
-In [\onlinecite{Mougeot19}], the nuclear levels were described quite simply as single particle states and the BetaShape results were found to be in better agreement with the measured values.